-In addition, even after the Company's Board of Directors passes a resolution for gratis allotment of Stock Acquisition Rights, the Company may, by respecting any recommendation by the Independent Committee described above in section (d)(i) of 2.1, 'Procedures for Triggering the Plan,' as much as possible, (i) (on or before the second business day prior to the ex-rights date with respect to the gratis allotment of Stock Acquisition Rights) suspend the gratis allotment of Stock Acquisition Rights, or (ii) (from the effective date of the gratis allotment of Stock Acquisition Rights) acquire the Stock Acquisition Rights for no consideration.
+In addition, even after the Company's Board of Directors passes a resolution for gratis allotment of Stock Acquisition Rights, the Company may, by respecting any recommendation by the Independent Committee described above in section (d)(i) of 2.1, 'Procedures for Triggering the Plan,' as much as possble, (i) (on or before the second business day prior to the ex-rights date with respect to the gratis allotment of Stock Acquisition Rights) suspend the gratis allotment of Stock Acquisition Rights, or (ii) (from the effective date of the gratis allotment of Stock Acquisition Rights and until the day immediately prior to the commencement date of the exercise period of the Stock Acquisition Rights) acquire the Stock Acquisition Rights for no consideration.
 In such cases, no dilution of the value per share in the Company held by the shareholders will result, and it is likely that any investors who have sold or bought the shares in the Company expecting to see such a dilution will be subject to unforeseen loss as a result of a fluctuation in the share price.